Slip coach: Manchester, Sheffield and Lincolnshire Railway (MS&LR) later GCR

 From 1907 until 1914, and then re-instated after the war, the 6:20 p.m.
 London to Bradford slipped at Woodford and Hinton at 7:40 p.m. the slip going on to Stratford-upon-Avon via the Stratford-upon-Avon and Midland Junction Railway.
 This service was competitive with the GWR service.

 A commuter slip service was also introduced in 1907, albeit only on Saturdays and it only lasted nine months, a slip coach being attached to the 1.40 p.m. express leaving Marylebone it slipped at Amersham at 2:13 p.m. and went on to Great Missenden arriving at 2:24 p.m.

-Post WWI saw the re-introduction of the Woodford slip going on to Stratford-upon-Avon from around 1920.
-About the same time a slip was trialled at Brackley from the same train, it lasted just over a year.
-It is not clear if the two slips coincided or if the Woodford slip was re-introduced following the failure of the Brackley one.
+The Woodford slip was reintroduced after the First World War, going on to Stratford-upon-Avon from around 1920.
+About the same time a slip was trialled at Brackley from the same train; it lasted just over a year.
+It is not clear whether the two slips coincided or whether the Woodford slip was re-introduced following the failure of the Brackley one.
 By November 1922 there were definitely two slips being made from 6:20 p.m.
 The Woodford one as before and another one at Finmere which arrived at 7:28 p.m.
 This service catered for a cluster of residences of prominent people who lived close to the station and had "formed a sort of travelling club", including a director of the GCR and later the LNER.
 These two slips, both attached to the 6:20 p.m. from Marylebone continued for thirteen years until the Woodford and Hinton railway accident.